LewisJackson1/optimise-terraform-aws-waf-with-ipv6/README.md

 # aws_wafv2_ip_set performance with IPv6 addresses

 `aws_wafv2_ip_set` is extremely slow to compare a large set of IPv6 addresses to the desired state.
-IPv4 addresses don't have this problem.
+IPv4 addresses don't have this problem _(results roughly in line with the proposed config)_.

 Versions: